What happens if the Justice Department backs off on police reforms?

 "In discussions I've had with (Sessions), he has emphasized his commitment to reform and holding police departments accountable," Manger said.
 "So if anybody assumes he's pulling back on these agreements ... and making it less difficult for police agencies, that remains to be seen."

-But William Yeomans, a former Civil Rights Division official, said the Civil Rights Division was at a crossroad.
+But William Yeomans, a former Civil Rights Division official, said the agency was at a crossroad.
 Reform proposals helped restore calm after unrest in Baltimore and Chicago, he said.

 "That peace may turn out to be temporary if the reform effort falls apart," Yeomans said.